Tag

 parseusbs OS Command Injection Vulnerability (CVE-2026-40030)

-2 rules 1 TTP 1 CVE 1 IOCparseusbs before 1.9 is vulnerable to OS command injection (CVE-2026-40030) due to improper sanitization of the volume listing path argument, potentially allowing arbitrary command execution via crafted volume paths.
+2 rules 1 TTP 1 CVEparseusbs before 1.9 is vulnerable to OS command injection (CVE-2026-40030) due to improper sanitization of the volume listing path argument, potentially allowing arbitrary command execution via crafted volume paths.

 Unauthenticated Denial-of-Service and Information Disclosure in Podman Desktop